YashMathur/StockSense/README.md

 StockSense is an Android app aimed at providing users with real-time stock market data to help them track their favourite stocks.

-Makes use of the ActionBarSherlock and achartengine
+Makes use of ActionBarSherlock and achartengine